gawlk/gawlk/README.md

 Currently working on:

-- Ancre: The yellow book to the internet
+- Ancre: The yellow book of the internet

 On hold: